Minnesota Employment Discrimination Attorneys

 Caregiving discrimination comes in many forms.
 It can also be so discreet that it could be happening to you and you have no idea!
 Because of this, you should always talk to an employment lawyer anytime that you have any concerns.
 He or she will be able to talk to you about your potential case, your options, and help you decide how to proceed.

-Contact us at Villaume & Schiek, P.A., for all your legal needs.
+Contact us at Villaume & Schiek, for all your legal needs.
 We will help you determine if you have been discriminated against so you can decide how you want to proceed.